 Working with people to accept their diagnosis and then recover is as much a joy for me as it is for them and their loved ones.
 Acknowledgement, acceptance and education are the first steps in the healing process.

 I have learned that many patients have a genuine interest in learning about mental illness.
 This education provides them valuable insight into what might be troubling them.
 This education also plays a very substantial role in the recovery process as well.
 I have posted information on the definitions, causes, treatments, and prognoses of mental illness for this very reason.
-My practice includes the treatment of those who are between the ages of 21 to 61 years old and suffering from:
+My practice includes the treatment of those who are between the ages of 21 to 61 years old and suffering from but not limited to the following conditions:

 - ADHD – Attention Deficit Hyperactivity Disorder